Debt & Credit Help Credit Score & Repair

 Many credit repair companies offer packages that include the various services they offer as part of their credit repair process, such as:

-• Credit monitoring: Credit repair companies may give you access to credit monitoring, often through Experian or another credit bureau.
-The primary purpose of credit monitoring is to alert you of potential fraud before it becomes a problem.
+• Credit monitoring: The primary purpose of credit monitoring is to alert you of potential fraud before it becomes a problem.

-• Credit score tracking: A common feature in credit repair packages, credit score tracking informs you of changes to your credit score and shows you how your credit has changed over time.
+• Credit score tracking: This informs you of changes to your credit score and shows you how your credit has changed over time.
+It can help you make different or better decisions about how you manage your credit in the future.

 • Score analysis: Companies typically provide a breakdown of the factors that are contributing to your credit scores, which could include your payment history, credit utilization ratio, and other variables.